Dental Care

 Step 3: General Anesthesia

 For dogs, we usually induce anesthesia with a combination of ketamine (sedative) and diazepam (anti-anxiety medication) by intravenous injection.
 After our patient is asleep, we pass a breathing tube down the windpipe and switch over to isoflurane, an inhalant anesthetic.
+Cats are most often anesthetized with an intravenous injection of ketamine (sedative) and acepromazine, a tranquilizer that helps ensure a pleasant and calm recovery.
+They are also intubated to allow the delivery of isoflurane.

 Step 4: Maintenance & Monitoring